ClimateTools/academic-kickstart/content/project/speleothem/index.md

 variability.
 To understand the contribution of different processes controlling Asian speleothem $\delta^{18}$O, we employ an isotope-enabled model iCESM and track life cycles of water vapor originating from different regions.
-We found that at orbital scales, Asian speleothem d18O mainly reflects the meridional migration of the monsoon circulation, rather than regional precipitation amount.
-At interannual scales, Asian speleothem d18O is mainly tied to a change in moisture source locations.
+We found that at orbital scales, Asian speleothem $\delta^{18}$O mainly reflects the meridional migration of the monsoon circulation, rather than regional precipitation amount.
+At interannual scales, Asian speleothem $\delta^{18}$O is mainly tied to a change in moisture source locations.

+Related Publications:

+Hu, J., J. Emile-Geay, C. Tabor, J. Nusbaumer, and J. Partin, 2019: Deciphering Chinese speleothems with an isotope-enabled climate model.
+Paleoceanography and Paleoclimatology, 34, 2098-2112, doi:10.1029/2019PA003741.
+(AGU Research Spotlight)